tarantool/modulekit/README.md

 8. Push your rockspec and make a pull request to the [tarantool/rocks][TarantoolRocks] repository.

-   The Tarantool team will review your request and decide on including it in [Tarantool rocks list][TarantoolRocksList] and [official Tarantool images for Docker][TarantoolDocker].
+   The Tarantool team will review the request and decide on including your package in [Tarantool rocks list][TarantoolRocksList] and [official Tarantool images for Docker][TarantoolDocker].

 9. [Optional] Check DEB packaging and push `debian/` to GitHub.